-Some of the generation never left home, some lived away at college then returned home, while others lived on their own for at time, but returned to the nest afterwards.
+Some of the generation never left home, some lived away at college then returned home, while others lived on their own for at a time, but returned to the nest afterward.

 There are various reasons for this phenomenon, the economy being central, but the decision to stay at home – or return to it – should never be taken lightly.
 There are good reasons to come home, but there are also a few that are less than healthy.